SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 ### <a name="create-device-types"></a>Creating device types

 To process data from LoRa devices, Cumulocity needs to understand the payload format of the devices.
-Mapping a payload data to Cumulocity data can be done by the user by creating a LoRa device type.
+Mapping a payload data to Cumulocity data can be done by creating a LoRa device type.
 During the [device registration](#register-device), you can associate this device type and afterwards the received uplink callbacks for this device with a hexadecimal payload will be mapped to the ones you have configured in your device type.
-If a change is done to a device type after it is associated to a device, the reflection of the change can take up to 10 minutes because of the refresh mechanism of the Actility Server Side Agent.
+If a device type has been changed after being associated to a device, the reflection of the change can take up to 10 minutes because of the refresh mechanism of the Actility Server Side Agent.

 > Note that device protocol mapping only supports decoding for fixed byte positions based on the message type.